meetuparchive/meetup-web-platform/docs/Queries.md

 The sync middleware will read these two arrays and generate a separate `API_RESP_SUCCESS` or `API_RESP_ERROR` action for each response object.

-The platform reducer will then read the values into `state.app[ref]` for each response.
+The platform reducer will then read the values into `state.api[ref]` for each response.

 **Redux state after being processed by `API_RESP_SUCCESS` action**